axiswolf/axiswolf.github.io/_posts/2020-10-06-rails_project_recipes.markdown

 - Only users who wrote the recipe will be allowed to edit or delete
 - You must have an account to create a recipe
 - Any user can favorite a recipe
-- Any user can create a category
+- Any user can create a category and only the creator gets to delete the category

 The models for this assignment are:
 - Recipes